Dr Kate Anderson

 PhD of Public Health, School of Public Health, Faculty of Medicine, University of Sydney, 2010; Bachelor of Science (Psychology) Hons 1, University of Sydney, 2004; Bachelor of Arts (English and Philosophy), University of Sydney, 1996;

-I am an early career researcher working as a Post-doctoral Researcher with Menzies Cancer Team.
+Kate is an early career researcher working as a Post-doctoral Researcher with Menzies Cancer Team.

-I work collaboratively across a range of projects, using predominantly qualitative research methods, to explore and document reasons for the health disparities facing Aboriginal and Torres Strait Islander Australians.
+She works collaboratively across a range of projects, using predominantly qualitative research methods, to explore and document reasons for the health disparities facing Aboriginal and Torres Strait Islander Australians.

 - What Matters Study